simplygoodwork/gw.ultimate-package/README.markdown

 Getting started
 ---------------

 The package is a barebones framework to help you rapidly develop your projects.
 Create templates duplicated from index.php as you need them, use elements.php to check your styles.
-You can change the screen.css reference in _start.php to screen-prototype.css to use the experimental prototyping stylesheet.
+You can change the screen.css reference in _start.php to screen_prototype.css to use the experimental prototyping stylesheet.

 Before you deploy to production
 -------------------------------